Buanderie/siamese/README.md

 # Siamese
-## Fast and Portable Streaming Forward Error Correction in C
+## Fast and Portable Streaming Erasure Correction Codes in C

-Siamese is a simple, portable, fast library for Forward Error Correction.
+Siamese is a simple, portable, fast library for Erasure Correction.
 From a stream of input data it generates redundant data that can be used to recover the lost originals without using acknowledgements.